stevencurtis/SwiftCoding/LeetCode/Contests/194/README.md

 Now it makes sense  that each lake can only be filled once - if this is not true we return the empty array.

-It is tricky because you need to use an array for dryDays rather than a set because the "soonest" avalible dry day must be picked for any particular lake in order to avoid floods.
+It is tricky because you need to use an array for dryDays rather than a set because the "soonest" available dry day must be picked for any particular lake in order to avoid floods.

 ![avoidflood](Images/avoidflood.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/b3553c4d18982b70a226ce8f3401f5f3)<sub>